Our current clinical trials are designed to target critical disease drivers.

 Phase/Status

-Phase 3, Ongoing
+Phase 2b, Ongoing

-KATALYST-AV is a two-part adaptive Phase 3 randomized, placebo-controlled clinical trial for adults 50 and older living with moderate calcific aortic valve stenosis (CAVS) investigating the effectiveness of ataciguat to slow the buildup of calcium in the aortic valve, slow the rate of aortic valve area loss, and affect peak oxygen consumption in adults with moderate CAVS compared to a placebo.
+KATALYST-AV is a two-part adaptive Phase 2b parallel-group, randomized, double-blind, placebo-controlled clinical trial for adults 50 and older living with moderate calcific aortic valve stenosis (CAVS) investigating the effectiveness of ataciguat to slow the buildup of calcium in the aortic valve, slow the rate of aortic valve area loss, and affect peak oxygen consumption in adults with moderate CAVS compared to a placebo.
 It will also assess the safety and tolerability of ataciguat.

 For more information about KATALYST-AV, visit NCT07001800.
 For patients interested in learning more, visit www.katalystavstudy.com.